 The Encardio Rite Vibrating wire piezometer is designed in such a way that even when there is no pressure on the diaphragm, the wire vibrates at an initial frequency.
 This would imply that even with zero pressure, there would be some initial frequency reading.

 Therefore, it is important to determine the zero reading as accurately as possible, because, the reading will be used for subsequent data reduction.

 However, five Special considerations should be taken into account:

-How to take readings with vibrating wire indicator?
+How to take readings with a vibrating wire indicator?

-Model EDI-51V Vibrating Wire Indicator is a microprocessor-based readout unit designed for the use and measure of Encardio Rite’s range of vibrating wire transducers.
+Model EDI-51V Vibrating Wire Indicator is a microprocessor-based readout unit designed for the use and measurement of Encardio Rite’s range of vibrating wire transducers.

-The Vibrating Wire Indicator has an internal non-volatile memory which can be used to store 4,500 readings from any of the 500 programmed transducers in any combination.
-4,500 sets of readings can be stored either from anyone transducer or 9 sets stored from all 500 transducers.
+The Vibrating Wire Indicator has an internal non-volatile memory that can be used to store 4,500 readings from any of the 500 programmed transducers in any combination.
+4,500 sets of readings can be stored either from any transducer or 9 sets stored from all 500 transducers.
 To keep a measured record, each reading is imprinted with the date and time of the measurement.

 For polynomial linearity correction, the Test certificate provides a factory zero reading in frequency2.

 Polynomial linearity correction uses a formula for the pressure which is calculated by the following equation: